open-runtimes/examples/java/compress_image/README.md

 # Compress .png Images

-A Ruby Cloud Function that compresses png images.
+A Java Cloud Function that compresses png images.

 `image` and `provider` are recieved from the payload, where `image` is a base64 encoded string and `provider` is either [`tinypng`](https://tinypng.com) or [`krakenio`](https://kraken.io)